DeanAyalon/docker-volman/readme.md

 # Purpose
 This repository was made to generate a dynamic container with all the existing named volumes as mounts - To allow for easy data management.

+# Requirements
+- Docker
+- Docker Compose

+# Use
+## Run
+Simply use the `run.sh` script, it will generate a compose file based on the existing volumes, create the container, and enter into the volumes directory.

 # Future
 I may in the future customize this some more to allow:
 - Volume selection